London Unveiled: Explore the 5 Must-see Attractions

 Buckingham Palace

 Buckingham Palace, one of Britain’s most famous buildings, is also the scene of London’s most popular pomp and the most prevalent circumstances, the changing of the guard.
-James’s Palace every season, where you can follow the band along the mall as they march between the locations.
+James’s Palace is open every season, and you can follow the band along the mall as they march between the locations.

 If you’re wondering if the queen is inside, look at the flagpole on the building: if the royal standard blows day and night, it’s home.
 On special occasions, she and members of the royal family can even emerge on the central balcony.